juji-io/datalevin/doc/upgrade.md

  not, data migration is needed.
 Non-breaking version bumps do not require data migration.

-## Database Upgrade
+## Automatic Data Migration

+For databases that is newer than version 0.9.27, a later version of Datalevin can automatically migrating the data when opening them.
+This process involves downloading the old version of Datalevin uberjar to dump the data, then load the data with the newer version of Datalevin.

+This process may take a long time if the database is big, so some down time is expected for now.

+## Manual Data Migration

+For databases that are older than verison 0.9.27, manual migration is needed.
-Now we know when a database upgrade is needed, here is how to do it.
+Here is how to do data migration manually.

 ### Command line